-Official Currency Used In Italy Today In 2018
+Official Currency In Italy 2018

 Like the majority of Western Europe including France, the official Italian currency today is the Euro (€).
 The Euro, however, was only officially adopted in 2002.
 The currency of Italy from 1861 until 2002 was the Lira, which was in fact considered a subunit of the Euro from 1999-2002, as the region migrated over to this unified currency.